DistributedWeb/whitepaper/README.md

-#### NOTE: This document is currently under heavy development and is currently in an incomplete state.
+#### NOTE: This document is currently under heavy development and is currently in an incomplete state as we finalize the fifth revision.

 ## The Distributed Web (dWeb)